 - Again, by feeling, locate the top-most part of your hipbone.
 It feels curved and is almost directly below the bottom of your ribs.
 This is the bottom point.

 - Place a soft tape measure on top of an imaginary line which wraps around your waist, passing exactly half-way between these two (top and bottom) points.
+If you do not have a flexible measuring tape, use a piece of string.
+You can measure the string with a rigid tape measure afterward.

 - Take the measurement after one normal exhalation (breathe out naturally, hold, measure).
 Do not clench or “suck your tummy in”.

-Waist and BMI don’t Match?
+Height, Waist and BMI don’t Match?

 What does it mean if your waist girth is in the healthy range, but your BMI is in the unhealthy range?
 Or, what is your heathy weight status if your BMI is good but your waist measurement is bad?
 If this is the case for you, then one or more of the following is possible: